agency42/agency42-website/README.md

 -   **Psychology-Driven Copy:** Messaging designed to build trust and articulate value by focusing on client problems and our proven solutions.
 -   **Generative Engine Optimized (GEO):** Content and site structure are optimized for visibility in conversational AI search engines (ChatGPT, Perplexity, etc.).
 -   **Integrated Contact & Qualification:** A multi-step form that qualifies leads and notifies the team via email and Discord.
+-   **Our Work / Case Studies:** A showcase of client projects with detailed write-ups, featuring a modern grid layout and filterable categories.

 ## Local Development